Hammond Institute

 This skill set has been endorsed by industry as suitable for individuals who:

-• hold a qualification at Certificate IV level or higher in alcohol and other drugs, mental health or related field
+Hold a qualification at Certificate IV level or higher in alcohol and other drugs, mental health or related field

 or

-• have skills equivalent to the qualification requirement validated through a recognition of prior learning process
+Have skills equivalent to the qualification requirement validated through a recognition of prior learning process

 or

-• have substantial industry experience, on the job training and development along with supervisor assessment of capacity.
+Have substantial industry experience, on the job training and development along with supervisor assessment of capacity.

 Students must satisfy the following age, English, and Academic requirements: